1. Home

 • Lastly, if you need to save the changes immediately, go to the File tab and click Save or Save As to keep the document in its current state

-How to Duplicate Pages in a Multi-Page Document
+How to Duplicate a Page in Word from a Multi-Page Document

-• Place and click-hold your cursor at the start of the first page and keep dragging downwards till you get to the bottom of the next page.
+• Place your cursor at the very beginning of the page you want to duplicate

 How to Duplicate Multiple Pages in Word with Macro

 Macro is a series of automated commands.
-You’re better off with it if you’re working on a templatized document that you need to replicate for other pages or documents.
-To use it,
+If you need to duplicate a page in Word many times over — for example, when working on a templatized document that you need to replicate across many pages or documents — the Macro method is far more efficient.
+To use it:

 • Open the Word document containing the page you want to duplicate